Zaid-Ajaj/the-elmish-book/chapters/elm/form-inputs.md

     Html.span state.TextInput
   ]
 ```
-Notice here the `onChange` event handler takes a function of type `string -> unit` where the input the current value of the input element.
-This function is triggered every time the value changes which in turn dispatches the `SetTextInput` message into our Elmish program and into the update function.
+Notice here the `onChange` event handler takes a function of type `string -> unit` where the input is the current value of the input element.
+This function is triggered every time the value changes, which in turn dispatches the `SetTextInput` message into our Elmish program and into the update function.

 When the state is updated with the new `TextInput`, the user interface is re-rendered and thus the `span` (highlighted below) will reflect the current value of the text input element:
 ```fsharp {highlight: [4]}